oowenn/Class-Projects/Artificial_Intelligence/README.md

 # Usage

-Here are a list of commands that run the various agents I implemented
+Here are a list of commands that run the various agents I implemented.
+Run the following commands within the /pacman/ directory.

 ## In valueIterationAgent.py